-To truly build a sense of community and win your supporters’ trust, you need to engage your audience with a regular cadence of impact messaging.
-This type of information about your program success and nonprofit financials connects the dots for your community about how their gifts are making a difference, and draws them into the folds of your important work.
-The more connected and updated they feel, the more they’re able to buy in, literally, to help you achieve success.
-And, the more they will feel part of something.
+If you want to build a strong sense of community and win your supporters’ trust, you need to engage them with a regular cadence of impact messaging.
+This type of information about your program success and nonprofit financials connects the dots for your audience about how their gifts are making a difference.

 To communicate your organization’s impact, you first have to have a system in place for how you collect data and measure progress over time.
 This starts with a clear understanding of the goals you’re trying to achieve.

-Donors tend to support impact in terms of outputs.
-But knowledge of how your outputs impact larger outcomes, and the long-term picture, is an important piece of your narrative for measuring impact at your organization.
+Donors tend to support nonprofit impact in terms of outputs.
+However, knowledge of how your outputs affect larger outcomes and the long-term picture, is an important piece of your narrative for measuring impact at your organization.

-Many organizations dedicate resources entirely to collecting and communicating this data, even going so far as to hire directors of impact.
-Consider what resources your organization might dedicate resources to this transparency, like creating frequent donor impact reports, adding an impact section to your website, or updating your audience with newsletters.
-Not only can this help strengthen your program team’s connection to other departments, but communicates your level of dedication to your larger community.
+Many dedicate resources entirely to collecting and communicating this data, even going so far as to hire a director of impact.
+Consider other ways your organization might dedicate resources to this transparency, like creating frequent donor impact reports, adding an impact section to your website, or updating your audience with newsletters.
+Not only can this help strengthen your program team’s connection to other departments, but it also communicates your level of dedication to your larger community.

-Unfortunately, “breaking it down” isn’t simple for every organization.
-Donors tend to gravitate toward tangible examples.
-But not every organization’s impact is as clear as “X gallons of clean water.”
-It might take a touch more creativity, but there are still ways to create examples for your community that help them understand the significance of their contribution.
+However, “breaking it down” isn’t simple for every organization though.
+Donors tend to gravitate toward tangible examples, but not every organization’s impact can be made immediately tangible or clear.
+It might take a touch more creativity, but there are still ways to make examples for your community that help supporters understand the impact of their contribution.

-For example, on their crowdfunding campaign page, Convoy of Hope uses more general phrases to title their impact blocks and attract support.
+For example, Convoy of Hope uses general phrases to title their impact blocks on their crowdfunding page.
 In the supplementary text, they outline how the contribution helps them move closer to a goal.
-While not the same as $X = X output, this language still paints a helpful picture in the mind of the donor.
+While not the same as $X = X output, this language still paints a helpful picture in the mind of the donor:

-Using Classy, nonprofits can add impact blocks to their crowdfunding campaign pages.
-Below, The Honor Foundation uses the space to provide clear examples and incentivize different gift sizes.
+Below, see how The Honor Foundation uses the space to provide clear examples and incentivize different gift sizes:

-Team Rubicon has an entire section of their website dedicated to impact and stories.
-They even show visitors a map of their impact in the last 90 days, providing a visual representation of the organization’s presence and disaster assistance.
+Team Rubicon, for instance, has an entire section of their website dedicated to impact and stories.
+They even show visitors a map of their impact in the last 90 days, providing a visual representation of the organization’s presence and disaster assistance:

-Even the language on TR’s main donation page provides tangible examples and is centered around impact.
-They simply state,
+Even the language on Team Rubicon’s main donation page provides tangible examples and is centered around impact.
+They simply state:

 - $10/month provides: Incident Management Training for one volunteer